 Vision: Increase International Star class membership and participation.

-Mission: Provide education and access to Star sailing.
-Sailors will be loaned, free of charge, a complete boat (sails are possible) and will be asked to properly maintain the boat and all its equipment for the period it remains under their control.
+Mission: Provide education and access to Star sailing for experienced sailors.
+Sailors will be loaned a complete boat (sails are possible) and will be asked to properly maintain the boat and all its equipment for the period it remains under their control.
 Mentors will be provided from time to time to help sailors new to the Star class.
+This Program is intended to be a stepping stone into the class for experienced sailors new to the Star or trying to participate in an event from abroad.
+We look to continuously involve new people to the program and allow them to graduate into their own boat ownership and involvement in the class.

-Venues: SEA is launching in 2024 with SEA by Schoonmaker in South Florida.
+Venues: SEA launched its pilot program in 2024 with SEA by Schoonmaker in South Florida.
 The Star Class intends to study other suitable venues and operators for SEA programs throughout the world.

 SEA by Schoonmaker program: Based in South Florida, Boats are available to qualified sailors from any country.

-Insurance: Insurance will be provided by the Star Class.
+Insurance: Star Class borrowed boat insurance MUST be purchased for each event a boat is used.
 The grantee will be responsible for the deductible of $250 on any claims and the cost of any uninsured parts.
 The mast, boom and sails are uninsured while racing.
 SEA participants could be charged up to, but not exceeding $2,250 for damages to uninsured items.

 Star Class Borrowed Boat Insurance